 TRIXX Overclocking and Card Utility

-As you are raising the GPU Clock, you may also want to work on the Fan Speed, though I left this one on automatic.
-To open up the “Custom Fan Speed” section, click “Custom”, which will open up the “Custom Fan Speed” section where you can raise/lower the fan bar.
-As you raise the clock speeds, power limit and GPU voltages the card will get hotter.
+As you are raising the GPU Clock, you will also want to work on the Fan Speed.
+I would recommend clicking “Custom”, which will open up the “Custom Fan Speed” section where you can raise/lower the fan bar.

-Once you have reached a stable GPU speed that you like and achieved adequate cooling then I recommend you start working the same process on the Memory Clock.
+Once you have reached a stable GPU speed and achieved adequate cooling then I recommend you start working the same process on the Memory Clock.

-I would recommend saving your work too, you can do this on the profiles.
+I would recommend to save your work too, you can do this on the profiles.

 You can click on any one of those numbers and click “Save” the settings.